How to combine Word documents.

 It’s easy to combine Word documents, but there are some limitations.
 As the function’s name states, Word can only merge text.
 If your other files have pictures or advanced formatting, these features may not display correctly — or at all — in the merged document.

-You can ensure your documents look right by converting them from Word to PDF files with Adobe Acrobat.
+You can ensure your documents look right by converting from Word to PDF files with Adobe Acrobat.
 The PDF format will retain all formatting from the original file.
-After conversion, you can use Acrobat to easily merge the documents into one PDF file.
+After conversion, you can use Acrobat to merge the documents into one PDF file easily.

 Discover what more you can do with Acrobat to edit, convert, and share PDF documents.